newrelic/terraform-provider-newrelic/website/docs/guides/upcoming_synthetics_muted_status_eol_guide.html.markdown

 ---
 layout: "newrelic"
-page_title: "Upcoming Synthetic Monitors MUTED Status End-of-Life and Alternatives: A Guide"
+page_title: "New Relic Terraform Provider v4: Major Release Details and More"
 sidebar_current: "docs-newrelic-provider-synthetic-monitors-muted-status-eol-guide"
 description: |-
-  Use this guide to find details on the upcoming end-of-life of the MUTED status of Synthetic Monitors, and alternatives to move to, which can replicate the same behavior.
+  Use this guide to find details on the end-of-life of the MUTED status of Synthetic Monitors, and alternatives to move to, which can replicate the same behavior.
 ---
-## Upcoming Synthetic Monitors MUTED Status End-of-Life and Alternatives Explained
+## New Relic Terraform Provider v4: Major Release Details and More 📢

+A major release of the New Relic Terraform Provider, version **4.0.0**, took place on February 29, 2024 in order to discontinue support for the `MUTED` status utilized in resources used for managing Synthetic Monitors in the Terraform Provider.
+This decision was made in light of the end-of-life of the `MUTED` status of Synthetic Monitors on February 29, 2024.

-Use this guide to find details on the upcoming end-of-life of the `MUTED` status of Synthetic Monitors, and alternatives to move to, which can replicate the same behavior.
+The following is a comprehensive guide that lists the implications of this end-of-life, provides additional details, and offers alternatives to the `MUTED` status of Synthetic Monitors in the New Relic Terraform Provider.

-### About Synthetic Monitors' 'MUTED' Status and the EOL
+### About Synthetic Monitors' 'MUTED' Status EOL and v4 of the New Relic Terraform Provider
-Synthetic Monitors have a `status` field that defines the activity of the monitor, and can currently be either of `ENABLED`, `DISABLED`, or `MUTED`.
-When a monitor is MUTED, it still functions as usual (runs tests), but is muted; i.e., it does not send out notifications in cases of failure.

-Since it has been announced that New Relic Synthetics will discontinue support for the `MUTED` status of monitors, slated to hit its end-of-life in February 2024 (see [this community post](https://forum.newrelic.com/s/hubtopic/aAX8W0000015BHc/endoflife-product-updates-july-2023-september-2023)), the `MUTED` value of `status` has been marked **deprecated** in the New Relic Terraform Provider, in late October 2023.
-The provider will also _soon_ **discontinue support** for the value `MUTED` pertaining to the `status` argument of resources operating on Synthetic Monitors, with a release of the Terraform Provider in February 2023.

-This would affect all resources in the provider used to manage Synthetic Monitors (_only if_ your configuration comprises these resources with a `status = "MUTED"` argument), i.e.
+#### New Relic Terraform Provider v4
+As mentioned in the initial section of this guide, v4 of the New Relic Terraform Provider has been released to discontinue support for `MUTED` as a valid `status` value for Synthetic Monitors within the New Relic Terraform Provider.

+It is important to note that all other features present in v3 of the New Relic Terraform Provider will continue to be supported in v4.
+Furthermore, all deprecated resources from the New Relic Terraform Provider v3 will remain as deprecated resources in v4 until they are eliminated through a subsequent major release of the New Relic Terraform Provider in the future.

+For more detailed information regarding the end-of-life of the `MUTED` status of Synthetic Monitors, as well as the associated implications and alternatives, please refer to the subsequent sections of this guide.

+#### EOL of Synthetic Monitors' 'MUTED' Status
+On February 29, 2024, Synthetics discontinued support for the `MUTED` status, as a result of which `MUTED` is no longer a valid status value and any operations performed using the `MUTED` status in any version of the New Relic Terraform Provider will fail, since NerdGraph mutations/queries will no longer recognize `MUTED` as a valid status value of Synthetic Monitors.

+You would be affected by this end-of-life only if your Terraform configuration continues to comprise `MUTED` as the value of the argument `status` post the end-of-life, in any of the following resources:

 * [`newrelic_synthetics_monitor`](https://registry.terraform.io/providers/newrelic/newrelic/latest/docs/resources/synthetics_monitor)
 * [`newrelic_synthetics_broken_links_monitor`](https://registry.terraform.io/providers/newrelic/newrelic/latest/docs/resources/synthetics_broken_links_monitor)
 * [`newrelic_synthetics_cert_check_monitor`](https://registry.terraform.io/providers/newrelic/newrelic/latest/docs/resources/synthetics_cert_check_monitor)
 * [`newrelic_synthetics_script_monitor`](https://registry.terraform.io/providers/newrelic/newrelic/latest/docs/resources/synthetics_script_monitor)
 * [`newrelic_synthetics_step_monitor`](https://registry.terraform.io/providers/newrelic/newrelic/latest/docs/resources/synthetics_step_monitor)

-Considering the above, it is highly recommended for users to refrain from using `MUTED` status with Synthetic Monitors at the earliest, and move to alternatives, which have been described in the following sections of this guide.
+Hence, as stated in the initial section of this guide, starting with version **4.0.0** of the New Relic Terraform Provider, the `MUTED` status is no longer valid or functional for the `status` argument in all types of Synthetic Monitors, i.e. support for this value has been discontinued in the New Relic Terraform Provider too, starting with version 4.0.0.
+The following sections of this guide provide alternatives to replicate the behavior of the `MUTED` status for Synthetic Monitors.

+-> **WARNING:** As communicated previously, all monitors with the status `MUTED` will have their status changed to `ENABLED` on the date of the end-of-life.
+Failure to update any existing monitors in your Terraform configuration with the `MUTED` status prior to the end-of-life will result in a drift being displayed when attempting to plan or apply the configuration containing monitors with the `MUTED` status.
+This is because Synthetics will change these monitors to `ENABLED`.
+If you encounter this situation, update all instances of `MUTED` in any monitors within your Terraform configuration to either `ENABLED` (to prevent drift) or `DISABLED` (if you wish to disable these monitors).
+Additionally, choose an appropriate alternative from the options described in the following section to enforce monitor muting through existing resources provided by the New Relic Terraform Provider.

 ### Alternatives To `MUTED` Status